janoleko/LaMa/README.md

 - `forward()` for models with **homogeneous** transition probabilities,
 - `forward_g()` for general (pre-calculated) **inhomogeneous**
-  transition probabilities (including **continuous-time** HMMs), and
+  transition probabilities (including **continuous-time** HMMs),
-- `forward_p()` which is more efficient than the general implementation, when transition probabilities only vary **periodically**.
+- `forward_p()` which is more efficient than the general implementation, when transition probabilities only vary **periodically**, and
+- `forward_s()` for fitting **HSMMs**.

-The functions are built to be included in the negative log-likelihood function, after parameters have been transformed and the *allprobs* matrix (containing all state-dependent probabilities) has been calculated.
+The functions are built to be included in the **negative log-likelihood function**, after parameters have been transformed and the *allprobs* matrix (containing all state-dependent probabilities) has been calculated.

+In addition to providing fast and easy to use versions of the **forward algorithm**, this package is supposed to be a toolbox for flexible and fast model building.
+Thus, it contains more helpful functions for building HMM-like models.
+Currently these include

-The package also contains additional functions like `trigBasisExp()` for efficient computation of trigonometric link functions and `cont_tpm()` for fast calculation of transition matrices of continuous-time HMMs.
+- `trigBasisExp()`: Efficient computation of trigonometric link functions
+- `cont_tpm()`: Fast calculation of transition matrices of continuous-time HMMs
+- `hmm2hsmm()`: Building the transition matrix for fitting HSMMs
+- `phmm2phsmm()`: Building the transition matrix for fitting periodically inhomogeneous HSMMs

-Further algorithm variations will be added as needed.
+Further functionalities will be added as needed.
 Have fun!

 ## Installation